 Symptoms of Depression

-In autistic individuals, depression symptoms may manifest alongside core features of autism, including repetitive behaviors, restricted interests, and communication challenges.
-Identifying subtle changes in behavior, mood, and social interaction patterns is essential for early detection and intervention.
+In autistic individuals, depression symptoms may manifest alongside core features of autism, including repetitive behaviours, restricted interests, and communication challenges.
+Identifying subtle changes in behaviour, mood, and social interaction patterns is essential for early detection and intervention.

 Prevention and Management of Depression